ikersojo/02_born2beroot/07_Defense.md

 # Bonus
-Evaluate the bonus part if, and only if, the mandatory part has been entirely and perfectly done, and the error management handles unexpected or bad usage.
-In case all the mandatory points were not passed during the defense, bonus points must be totally ignored.

-Bonus
-Check, with the help of the subject and the student being evaluated, the bonus points authorized for this project:
-- Setting up partitions is worth 2 points.
+- [x] Setting up partitions is worth 2 points.
-- Setting up WordPress, only with the services required by the subject, is worth 2 points.
+- [x] Setting up WordPress, only with the services required by the subject, is worth 2 points.
-- The free choice service is worth 1 point.
+- [x] The free choice service is worth 1 point.
-Verify and test the proper functioning and implementation of each extra service.
-For the free choice service, the student being evaluated has to give you a simple explanation about how it works and why they think it is useful.
-Please note that NGINX and Apache2 are prohibited.